 Without participating in a meeting, people who aren’t directly involved in caregiving are less likely to help out or do their share.

-They might not understand the seriousness of the situation or realize how much time, energy, and money is needed.
+They might not understand the seriousness of the situation or realize how much time, energy, and money are needed.

 But having a successful family meeting is a lot easier said than done.

-You’re bringing together a group of people with different points of view, emotional history, and different communication styles.
+You’re bringing together a group of people with diverse points of view, emotional histories, and communication styles.

-This means that having a successful meeting will take preparation.
+This means that a successful meeting requires preparation.

-We found wonderful advice on how to hold caregiver family meetings from Family Caregiver Alliance (FCA), a leading nonprofit organization.
+We found excellent advice on holding caregiver family meetings from Family Caregiver Alliance (FCA), a leading nonprofit organization.

 Here, we walk through and explain the 5 essential parts they recommend for a productive family meeting.
 We’ve also included links to additional information and resources.

-Every family is different and has a different idea who is included in their “family.”
+Every family is different and has a different idea of who is included in their “family.”

 In general, it’s good to include the people who will be part of the caregiving team.
 That could mean including extended family, close friends, or paid caregivers.

-The group could change depending on the discussion topics
+The family members could change depending on the discussion topics

 But if you’re talking about coordinating tasks like meals, housework, and doctor’s appointments, you may want to have a larger group at the meeting.